 Horse racing pari-mutuel wagering; charitable gambling, lottery.

-Oklahoma law defines "bet" uniquely, requiring perception of chance by one participant.
-(18 words) As found in Section 21-981(1):
+Oklahoma law defines “bet” uniquely, requiring perception of chance by one participant.
+As found in Section 21-981(1):

 ” A “bet” is a bargain in which the parties agree that, dependent upon chance, or in which one of the parties to the transaction has valid reason to believe that it is dependent upon chance, one stands to win or lose something of value specified in the agreement.”

-The de facto definition for “gambling” is found in the charge of Opening, conducting or carrying on gambling game (Section 21-941):
+Oklahoma’s definition of “gambling” is found in the charge of Opening, conducting or carrying on gambling game (Section 21-941):

 “Every person who opens, or causes to be opened, or who conducts, whether for hire or not, or carries on either poker, roulette, craps or any banking or percentage, or any gambling game played with dice, cards or any device, for money, checks, credits, or any representatives of value, or who either as owner or employee, whether for hire or not, deals for those engaged in any such game, shall be guilty of a felony”